 Chopped liver tastes best after it's had a chance to rest in the fridge, covered, for a few hours, allowing the flavors to meld.
 But it doesn't keep long in the fridge.

-Plan to make it the day you serve it, a few hours ahead, and finish it within a day or two.
+Plan to make it a few hours ahead of time the day you serve it and finish it within a day or two.
 Store it in the fridge in an airtight container.

 You can also freeze it, although it will lose some of its creaminess.
-After defrosting, try mixing in a little more olive oil and mix it well to make it fluffier.
+After defrosting, add a little more olive oil (1-2 tablespoons) and mix it well to make the spread fluffier.

 More Liver Recipes